Slicepop/ServiceDeskExtension/README.md

 2. Create a general description (this is what you enter after "Phone Call - " in the subject line)
 3. Click on which quickcall you would like this ticket to be created as
 4. Once successfully created a confirmation message will appear that links to the newly created ticket, window will close after 3 seconds

+- A button will appear next to the user input felid when you select a user from the results that copies the username to the clipboard

 ### **Requests list i.e. Incident and My Tasks**